soohyuk-cho/ppr106a/Result/index.md

 Our initial proposal to resolve this issue was writing the code for the AR Tags in ROS1, and then using a bridge to transmit the information through a topic to the rest of our code in ROS2.
 However, we were not able to implement this due to time constraints and infrastructure issues.
 Instead measured the relative distances physically using a measuring tape and then did additional calibration later on, which ended up working extremely well.
 This was an effective approach for our project as the robot base frame is fixed such that we only need to localize the paddle in the zero configuration.

+We hope to keep investigating issue futher in the upcoming semester by refining calibration matrix and resolve OpenCV version issue so that we can check if the usage of aruco marker is the valid option for our localization.